 In the last year, CT DMV has added three newly SA trained sworn Inspectors and an additional non-sworn administrative staff to our NE SA program.
 With these additions, we now have three full-time and a fourth part-time DMV Inspector performing SAs and two administrative services staff to work full-time on the NE SA program.
 One of the administrative services staff will work as the New Entrant Coordinator, who works in coordination with the FMCSA CT Division Office and the other assisting the New Entrant Coordinator, the MCSAP Coordinator and will work with those motor carriers who are scheduled for an SA.
 The New Entrant Coordinator was added in FFY 2014 in an attempt to counter the excessive backlog of SAs.
 This strategy had a tremendous payoff, ultimately reducing the backlog to almost no overdue SAs.
 The strategy allowed personnel conducting SAs to focus on completing SAs while the New Entrant Coordinator works to fill appointments.
-The New Entrant Coordinator eliminates those motor carriers: 1) who do not need an SA (no interstate trips), or 2) who do not make contact and are declared OOS after three no contacts.
+The New Entrant Coordinator eliminates those motor carriers: 1) who do not need an SA (no interstate trips), or 2) who do not make contact and are declared OOS after three no contacts.UPDATE CT DMV has seen a large increase in the amount of SA's that are revoked/inactive, out of business, or converted to Intrastate.
 The second administrative staff will focus on preliminary paperwork for the SA.
 All SAs, either onsite or offsite, will be completed by the Inspector.
 Motor carriers requiring an onsite SA will be visited by an Inspector at the motor carrier's place of business, or in the case of the business office in someone's home, conduct the SA in a separate office (e.g. DMV or FMCSA office).

-In the past year we have seen an increase in the number of overdue SAs due to the loss of one of the two Inspectors conducting SAs after his promotion and the delay in training of new staff to perform SAs.
+In 2021 we have seen an increase in the number of overdue SAs due to the loss of one of the two Inspectors conducting SAs after his promotion and the delay in training of new staff to perform SAs.
 This left us with one Inspector performing SAs for about a six-month period.
 Since then, and as stated above, we have sent three Inspectors to the training course, and completed the required field training and in March of 2020 were ready to perform SAs on their own.
 As the three new Inspectors were ready to go, we then were hit with COVID19, which resulted in a delay in completing many SAs and delayed the switching of a number of on-site to off-site SAs.
 In June of 2020 we added additional administrative staff to assist with MCSAP/New Entrant administrative duties.
 We recently reviewed our overdue SAs as well as several policies as they pertain to the SAs and found some minor discrepancies in the manner that SAs are closed out.
-With the additional staff fully engaged in conducting SAs we will be working to reduce the number of overdue SAs as well as adjusting the Inspector's procedures for performing their SAs that should also help reduce the number of overdue SAs.
+With the additional staff fully engaged in conducting SAs we will be working to reduce the number of overdue SAs as well as adjusting the